theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 Adjust heading style in each section as follows:

 1. Only the chapter/section should be level 2, everything else should be level 3 and below (level 1 is the book title itself).
-Each asciidoc file should start with a "==" heading.
+Each markdown file should start with a "##" heading.
 2. Headings should be all lower case, except for first letter, proper nouns and acronyms.
 "What is Bitcoin?", "What is the blockchain?" etc.
 3. Acronyms are spelled out, capitalized, with the acronym in parentheses (e.g. "Hash Time-Locked Contract (HTLC)").
 Once you have spelled out an acronym in one heading, we can keep it as an acronym only in subsequent headings.
 4. No period at the end of headings.
 Question mark if it is a question (generally avoid question headings, unless really appropriate)